Counseling Psychology Master’s Degree (M.S.)

 Students are welcome to apply for admission regardless of their undergraduate major.
 Those who have fewer than 18 credit hours of undergraduate psychology are required to complete a graduate leveling course that provides training in the foundational areas of psychology.

-Students who have a cumulative undergraduate grade point average (GPA) of 3.0 or 3.25 or higher for the last 60 credit hours automatically qualify for admission, if space in the program allows.
-Students with a GPA below 3.0 may qualify for admission on the basis of the formula described below.
+Students who want to be considered for our program need to have a cumulative undergraduate grade point average (GPA) of 3.0 or higher.
+Students with a GPA below 3.0 may be considered for admission on the basis of the formula below.

 - All college and university transcripts